Colonization: Jewish oblast

 In 1934, the Soviet government established the Jewish Autonomous Oblast in the Soviet Far East to create a homeland for the Jewish people.
 Another motive was to strengthen Soviet presence along the vulnerable eastern border.
 The region was often infiltrated by the Chinese; in 1927, Chiang Kai-shek had ended cooperation with the Chinese Communist Party, which further increased the threat.
 Japan also seemed willing and ready to detach the Far Eastern provinces from the USSR.
 To make settlement of the inhospitable and undeveloped region more enticing, the Soviet government allowed private ownership of land.
 This led to many non-Jews to settle in the oblast to get a free farm.

 By the 1930s, a massive propaganda campaign developed to induce more Jewish settlers to move there.
 In one instance, a government-produced Yiddish film called Seekers of Happiness told the story of a Jewish family that fled the Great Depression in the United States to make a new life for itself in Birobidzhan.
 Some 1,200 non-Soviet Jews chose to settle in Birobidzhan.
 The Jewish population peaked in 1948 at around 30,000, about one-quarter of the region's population.
 By 2010, according to data provided by the Russian Census Bureau, there were only 1,628 people of Jewish descent remaining in the JAO (1% of the total population), while ethnic Russians made up 92.7% of the JAO population.
 The JAO is Russia's only autonomous oblast and, aside of Israel, the world's only Jewish territory with an official status.

+Cyprus

+Turkish settlers in Northern Cyprus have been described as settler colonization by some scholars.

 Israel

-Whether or not the Zionist movement represents a settler colonial project is a hotly debated subject in Middle Eastern political theory.
-In the First Aliyah, much of the Zionist settlement consisted of legal land purchases for agricultural colonies, or moshavot, for wine and citrus production.

-According to Elia Zuriek in his book "Israel's Colonial Project in Palestine: Brutal Pursuit", Israeli settlements in the West Bank are a form of colonization.
-This view is part of a key debate in the Israeli–Palestinian conflict.
-Law professors Steven Lubet and Jonathan Zasloff describe the "Zionism as settler colonialism" theory as politically motivated, derogatory and highly controversial.

-According to them, there are important differences between Zionism and settler colonialism, for instance: